2017 English Open (snooker)

-The 2017 Dafabet English Open was a professional ranking snooker tournament that took place from 16 to 22 October 2017 in Barnsley, South Yorkshire, England.
+The 2017 English Open (officially the 2017 Dafabet English Open) was a professional ranking snooker tournament that took place from 16 to 22 October 2017 in Barnsley, South Yorkshire, England.
 It was the seventh ranking event of the 2017/2018 season and a part of the Home Nations Series.

 Liang Wenbo was the defending champion, having beaten Judd Trump 9–6 in the 2016 final.
-Wenbo made a maximum break in his second round match against Tom Ford, but lost in the third round to Yan Bingtao.
+Liang made a maximum break in his second round match against Tom Ford, but lost in the third round to Yan Bingtao.
 His maximum won him the "rolling 147 prize" of £40,000.

 Ronnie O'Sullivan captured his 29th ranking title by beating Kyren Wilson 9–2 in the final.
 With his win O'Sullivan tied John Higgins for 2nd place on the all-time list of ranking event wins, only behind Stephen Hendry.

 Prize fund

 The breakdown of prize money for this year is shown below: